 Secrets of Your ADHD Brain

 Most people are neurologically equipped to determine what’s important and get motivated to do it, even when it doesn’t interest them.
-Then there are the rest of us, who have attention deficit (and the ADHD brain that goes along with it).
+Then there are the rest of us, who have attention deficit — ADHD or ADD — and the brain that goes along with it.